 Membership Rewards program.
 Another big pro for me is the power of the Membership Rewards program.
 Its network of dozens of airlines and hotels make travel planning that much more fun and rewarding.
 And, with many promotions during the year granting bonuses of as much as 50% or 100%, you have even more opportunity to get your money's worth.

 High annual fee.
 I find that the $195 fee is steep after the first year.
 Unless you can take advantage of the bonus categories and extra benefits, it may be difficult to justify the annual fee.

 Charge card compatibility.
 Furthermore, the charge card situation is not for everyone.
 If you aren't able to pay your balance in full each month, it's best to instead choose a card with a low interest rate that allows you to carry a balance.
 (See also: Credit Cards with Low Interest Rates)

 Who This Card Is Best For

 This card is best for the frequent air traveler.
-At three points per dollar spent on airline fares, there's really no better card out there for that purchase.
+At three points per dollar spent on airline fares, plus the ability to transfer points to other airlines as well as the extra flight benefits, there's really no better card out there for that purchase.